 Say goodbye to the days of receiving copies of your checks with your statement free of charge.
-In a time of budget-pinching regulations and economic instability, banks are looking to save money any way they can, including charging you for providing copies of your checks.
+In a time of budget-pinching regulations and economic instability, banks are looking to save money any way they can, including charging you for paper check imaging.
 It might not be that big of a deal for you: Perhaps you’ve immersed yourself in online banking and have already automated all of your payments.
 In that case, you don’t really need to receive physical copies of your checks.
 But if you’re still the type who tries to keep immaculate physical records and track all of your incoming and outgoing expenses, balancing your checkbook might be getting a bit more expensive.

 Let’s take a look at how the five largest banks in the U.S. handle issuing copies of checks to customers: